 What can I offer?

-I know from my own experience it’s a big step to think about talking to a counsellor, so I can offer a no charge and no obligation 20 minute online meeting or call to see if working together feels right for you at the moment.
+I offer a no charge and no obligation 20 minute online meeting or call to say hello and see if working together feels right for you at the moment.
 I will be happy to answer any questions you have about what might be involved.